Birds of a Feather (TV series): Released from prison

-In the series 7 episode, "Cheers", Darryl and Chris are released from prison and are determined to start afresh.
+In the series 7 episode "Cheers", Darryl and Chris are released from prison and are determined to start afresh.
 Chris feels remorse for his crimes and not treating Sharon better during their marriage.
 He impresses Sharon by getting an honest job as a pizza delivery man.
 Darryl, however, feels that the only way to give Tracey the lifestyle he feels she deserves is to return to crime.
 He attempts to launder counterfeit money into Sharon and Tracey's swimming pool business but is caught and imprisoned again (at HMP Slade, an in-joke reference to Porridge) – along with an innocent Chris, much to Sharon's dismay.
-Darryl and Tracey's marriage is severely strained by this and Tracey contemplates leaving Darryl, but decides not to but tells him that she will not be waiting for him, like she did when he was imprisoned before.
+Darryl and Tracey's marriage is severely strained by this and Tracey contemplates leaving Darryl; she decides not to, but tells him that she will not be waiting for him, like she did when he was imprisoned before.
 In series 9, Tracey discovers she is pregnant and panics that Darryl may not be the father until she learns the other man had a vasectomy.
-When Tracey gives birth to her second child, Travis, Sharon vows to stand by her sister and raise the child together.
+When Tracey gives birth to her second child, Travis, Sharon vows to stand by her sister and raise the child with her.

 Sharon and Tracey's maternal aunt, "Auntie Sylvie" (Vivian Pickles), is frequently mentioned and appears twice.
 After Tracey's and Sharon's parents died, Sylvie raised them.
 The character is later killed off.